skip to main contentskip to main menuskip to footer Universität Bielefeld Play Search

 WP1: Project Management

-With a view to its future in the framework of the European Universities Initiative (EUI), NEOLAiA will implement governance and management structures that respond to the growing interconnectedness of its partners aiming at:
+With a view to its future in the framework of the European Universities Initiative (EUI), NEOLAiA will implement governance and management structures that respond to the growing interconnectedness of its partners.

 • Ensuring effective decision-making and well-coordinated functioning of the project’s Governing Bodies, by maintaining regular meetings and exchanges with the most senior leadership (Rectors and Vice-rectors) and operational leaders within the alliance (Work Package Leaders and specialists) (Task 1.1);